johnridesabike/johnridesabike.github.io/content/software/chessahoochee/index.md

 thumbnail: ./icon_pretty_wide.svg
 caption: The Chessahoochee logo.
 ---
+Chessahoochee is a free, open-source app for managing Swiss-style chess tournaments.

+<p><div class="wp-block-button aligncenter download"><a class="wp-block-button__link" href="https://johnridesa.bike/chessahoochee/">Launch Chessahoochee in your browser</a></div></p>

+<p><div class="wp-block-button aligncenter download"><a class="wp-block-button__link" href="https://github.com/johnridesabike/chessahoochee">Download or fork on GitHub</a></div></p>

+## Background

-Chessahoochee is a free, open-source app for managing Swiss chess tournaments.
-I began working on it shortly after hosting a tournament at my public library, and I discovered a dearth of free software.
+I began working on Chessahoochee shortly after hosting a tournament at Chattahoochee Valley Libraries, and I discovered a dearth of free software.
 Library employees deal with limited budgets and restrictive computer access, so purchasing, installing, and learning to use specialized tournament software is usually a considerable barrier-to-entry.

 Chessahoochee aims to solve this problem.
 It’s free, open source, and runs on almost any system.
-Although it (probably) won’t replace a professional app in a rated tournament, it fills the gap for small-scale clubs or public events.
+Although it (probably) won’t replace a professional app in a rated tournament, it fills the gap for small clubs or public events.

-<p><div class="wp-block-button aligncenter download"><a class="wp-block-button__link" href="https://johnridesa.bike/chessahoochee/">Launch Chessahoochee in your browser</a></div></p>

-<p><div class="wp-block-button aligncenter download"><a class="wp-block-button__link" href="https://github.com/johnridesabike/chessahoochee">Download or fork on GitHub</a></div></p>

 ## Setup